Schufa ruling: Negative entries must be deleted promptly after payment

 Categories:

 Will Schufa's long retention periods soon be history?
-The Cologne Higher Regional Court considers it a violation of the GDPR if a credit agency does not delete negative entries promptly after liabilities have been settled.
+The Cologne Higher Regional Court sees a Infringement against the GDPRif a credit agency does not promptly delete negative entries after debts have been settled.
 The Hessian data protection authority had approved Schufa's actions.

 The plaintiff, a natural person, took legal action against Schufa because it had continued to store corresponding negative payment entries even after the settlement of three undisputed claims and had kept them available for retrieval by its contractual partners.